TaDaa/vimade/README.md

 ```

 You should notice that your text color has changed.
-The *tint* option lets manipulate `fg`, `bg`, and `sp` attributes.
+The *tint* option can manipulate `fg`, `bg`, and `sp` attributes.
 Changing `vimade.tint.bg`
-lets you customize the background color of windows as well.
+lets you customize the background color of inactive windows.

 Let's try something a bit more complicated, suppose we have a filetree that we don't want to dim as extremely as our other windows.